Home » Technology » NanoCell vs QLED

 NanoCell vs QLED: Conclusions

-LG and Samsung are fighting for customers and are constantly improving their TV models.
-Here we look at TVs with the marketing names “NanoCell” and “QLED”.
-But the QNED and Neo QLED models are the next level of TV quality and are not considered here.
+LG and Samsung are fighting for customers and constantly improving their TV models.
+Here, we look at TVs with the marketing names “NanoCell” and “QLED.”
+However, the QNED and Neo QLED models are the next level of TV quality and are not considered here.

 When comparing the two technologies NanoCell and QLED it is necessary to take into account that these are no longer advanced models for their companies.
 There are more advanced QNED and Neo QLED models, which get the latest technology.
 But Nano Cell and QLED is already low-end model of the middle class and to demand from them a quality image on the screen is not necessary, but the price is less than the top models.

-Both technologies, NanoCell and QLED, cope with their tasks of improving the color of the image, so it is impossible to single out one of them.
+Both technologies, NanoCell and QLED, cope with improving the image’s color, so it is impossible to single out one of them.

 miniLED